pereznetworks/A-jQuery-Demo-A-Pagination-and-Content-Filter/readme.md

         'Live filtering':
           so the same, also
             filtering as text is typed into search input

+       Although, not part of the project requirements...
+        I wrote the javascript code for both... the Pagination and Search Content Filtering...
+           as modular components.

+      So these modular components can be integrated easily into other... front-end html web pages.

+   Wish List:

+      test both of the Pagination and Content Filtering methods more throughly to verify these work with many other html pages, layouts and elements

+      modify the Pagination and Content Filtering methods.. to be deployed as part of a backend solution

+      someday make this into an NPM package

 # To use the Pagination method